Hazards Analysis, Code Compliance & Procedure Development

 How to Scale-up Chemical Reactions/ Runaway Reactions in a Safer Way

-Posted by The Fauske Team on 12.16.14
+Posted by Fauske & Associates on 10.05.23

 Thermal runaway incidents continue to occur in batch production facilities in the chemical and Chemical.jpgpharmaceutical industries.
 Serious incidents can result in death, injury, capital loss, and business interruptions.
-Despite the best efforts of the chemical/pharmaceutical industries to be responsible, major incident casts a negative light on this industry as a whole.
+Despite the best efforts of the chemical/pharmaceutical industries to be responsible, a major incident casts a negative light on this industry as a whole.
 In order to prevent incidents from occurring there is a need for all R&D, process development, and batch production facilities to have an effective process safety strategy in place including sound safety-management systems.
-Prior to scale-up, it is critical to have a clear understanding of the reactivity of all process chemicals as well as the energetics of both desired reaction(s), defining a worst-case scenario, characterizing the resulting adverse reaction, and understanding how to mitigate the process safety impact.
+Prior to scale-up, it is critical to have a clear understanding of the reactivity of all process chemicals as well as the energetics of both desired and undesired reactions, defining a worst-case scenario, characterizing the resulting adverse reaction, and understanding how to mitigate the process safety impact.
 Processes that cannot be adequately controlled must be redesigned if possible or less hazardous materials used.

 This article attempts to provide guidelines that can be used as a basis for developing and designing safer new processes.
 It can also be used to identify process safety information gaps when existing processes undergo periodic reviews, as required in part by OSHA Process Safety Management 1910.119, Hazard Communication 1910.1200, and the General Duty Clause).